 execute_codeandterminalstrip sensitive environment variables from child processes.

-The Bottom Line on Security
+The Security Bottom Line

 Neither platform is secure out of the box.
 Both require deliberate configuration, but the nature of the work differs: OpenClaw requires vetting every third-party skill, while Hermes requires tightening its default ALLOW-ALL permission model.

-Head-to-Head Comparison Table
+Side-by-Side Comparison Table

-| Dimension | OpenClaw | Hermes Agent | Edge |
+| Dimension | OpenClaw | Hermes Agent | Advantage |

 |---|---|---|---|

-| Architecture | Gateway-first, TypeScript/Node.js 22+ | Agent-first, Python 3.11+ | Depends on team stack |
+| Architecture | Gateway-first, TypeScript/Node.js 22+ | Agent-first, Python 3.11+ | Depends on stack |

-| Learning | Stateless per-session; no autonomous skill creation | Self-improving loop; 40% faster on repeated tasks after 20+ skills | Hermes |
+| Learning | Stateless per session; no autonomous skill creation | Self-improvement cycle; 40% faster on repeated tasks after 20+ skills | Hermes |

-| Ecosystem Size | 44,000+ ClawHub skills, 359K GitHub stars | 118 curated + self-generated skills, 100K+ GitHub stars | OpenClaw (breadth) |
+| Ecosystem Size | 44,000+ ClawHub skills, 359K GitHub stars | 118 curated + self-generated, 100K+ GitHub stars | OpenClaw (breadth) |

-| Memory | SOUL.md session injection; compaction at context limits | Three-layer persistent: prompt memory, episodic skills, session search | Hermes |
+| Memory | SOUL.md session injection; compression at context limits | Three persistent tiers: prompt memory, episodic skills, session search | Hermes |

-| Security (CVEs) | 100+ CVEs, 137 advisories in 3 months; 1,184 malicious ClawHub skills | Zero agent-specific CVEs; default ALLOW-ALL requires hardening | Hermes |
+| Security (CVEs) | 100+ CVEs, 137 advisories in 3 months; 1,184 malicious skills in ClawHub | Zero agent-specific CVEs; default ALLOW-ALL requires hardening | Hermes |

 | Skill Origin | Community marketplace (ClawHub) + manual creation | Self-generated from experience + 118 built-in + community (agentskills.io) | Depends on use case |

-| Setup Complexity | 2-5 min (npx/Ollama), 30-90 min (VPS self-host) | One-line curl install, self-host only | OpenClaw (managed cloud option) |
+| Setup Complexity | 2-5 min (npx/Ollama), 30-90 min (self-hosted VPS) | One-line curl install, self-hosted only | OpenClaw (managed cloud option) |

 | Multi-Agent | Built-in orchestrator, hierarchical/peer-to-peer/orchestrator patterns | ACP delegation, multi-profile; A2A support in progress | OpenClaw |

-| Cost Profile | $40-80/mo self-host, $59/mo managed cloud; stateless means full LLM cost each session | $6-65/mo depending on model; learning loop amortizes costs over time | Hermes (at scale) |
+| Cost Profile | $40-80/month self-hosted, $59/month managed cloud; stateless = full LLM cost per session | $6-65/month depending on model; learning cycle amortizes costs over time | Hermes (at scale) |

-| Hybrid Compatibility | MCP + A2A support; can serve as integration gateway | MCP + ACP + A2A (tracking); can serve as learning backend | Both |
+| Hybrid Compatibility | MCP + A2A support; can serve as integration gateway | MCP + ACP + A2A support (in development); can serve as learning backend | Both |

 Setup Complexity and Developer Experience